CRAFT: Training-Free Cascaded Retrieval for Tabular QA¶

 Loss & Training¶

-No training is involved.
-All models use pretrained weights or APIs.
-End-to-end QA employs Llama3-8B, Qwen2.5-7B, and Mistral-7B in zero-shot or few-shot settings for answer generation.
+This paper involves no training.
+All models use pre-trained weights or APIs.
+The end-to-end QA phase uses Llama3-8B, Qwen2.5-7B, or Mistral-7B to generate answers in zero-shot or few-shot settings.

 Key Experimental Results¶